isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 ##### 4. How far in advance should I make an appointment for the pre-departure PCR test?

-Due to limited slots, please make your appointment with the clinic **as early as possible**, once your flight timing and fast lane requirements are confirmed.
+Due to limited slots, please make your appointment with the clinic **as early as possible**, once your flight timing and your fast lane application is approved.

 Please refer to the **Schedule for the “Latest Cut-off Test Timing” and book your test slot within the indicated timing**.
 This is to ensure that you meet the fast lane requirements.